Adams (pilot boat)

-The Adams was a 19th-century Boston pilot boat, built in 1888 by Moses Adams at Essex, Massachusetts for Captain John H. Jeffries.
+Adams was a 19th-century Boston pilot boat, built in 1888 by Moses Adams at Essex, Massachusetts for Captain John H. Jeffries.
 She was named for Melvin O. Adams, an American attorney and railroad executive.
 Her design was by yacht designer Edward Burgess, known for his America's Cup defenders.
 In 1901, she was one of only five pilot-boats left in the Boston fleet.
 In 1912, she was sold to haul gravel to Boston, then sold again where she landed in the Portuguese immigrant trade.
 She was sunk by enemy action during World War I.

 Construction and service

-Boston Pilot Boat Adams, was built in 1888 by Moses Adams at Essex, Massachusetts for Captain John H. Jeffries and others.
+Boston pilot boat Adams, was built in 1888 by Moses Adams at Essex, Massachusetts for Captain John H. Jeffries and others.
 She was named in honor of the prominent Bostonian, Melvin O. Adams.
-Her design was by the American yacht designer, Edward Burgess, known for his America's Cup defenders, Puritan (1885, Mayflower (1886), and Volunteer (1887).
+Her design was by the American yacht designer, Edward Burgess, known for his America's Cup defenders, Puritan (1885), Mayflower (1886), and Volunteer (1887).